Louise McKinney: Political career

-She ran for a second term in the 1921 Alberta general election as a member of the United Farmers.
+She ran for a second term in the 1921 Alberta general election as a United Farmers candidate.
 She was defeated by independent candidate Thomas Milnes by a margin of 46 votes.
-Although she never ran for political office again, she remained active and was one of four women, and the only woman from Western Canada, selected to sign the Basis of Union for the United Church of Canada in 1925.
+She never ran for political office again.

+She remained active in the social and political sphere, especially with the WCTU.
+She was one of four women, and the only woman from Western Canada, who signed the Basis of Union for the United Church of Canada in 1925.

 Persons Case

 McKinney was one of the Famous Five, along with Irene Parlby, Henrietta Muir Edwards, Emily Murphy and Nellie McClung, a group of five women who fought for the right to be considered "persons" and be eligible to serve in the Senate of Canada.
 The case is officially titled Edwards v Canada (AG) but is popularly known as the Persons Case.
 In 1927, the case was taken to the Supreme Court of Canada, which ruled that women were not eligible to serve in the Senate.
-In 1929, the ruling was appealed to the Judicial Committee of the Privy Council, Canada's highest court at the time.
+In 1929, the Five appealed the ruling at the Judicial Committee of the Privy Council, Canada's highest court at the time.
 The Judicial Committee overturned the Supreme Court's decision, and the first woman, Cairine Wilson, was appointed to the Senate the following year.